2017 Toyota LandCruiser Prado Review

 The bigger, V6 petrol engine is more powerful but uses more fuel, officially 11.6 litres/100km.

 In practice, the petrol engine does not use much more fuel than the diesel when cruising comfortably down the highway.
 But it gets thirsty in stop-start urban driving, or when worked hard on hills, towing, or off-road.
 It also asks for premium unleaded petrol although it will run just fine on regular unleaded.
-This engine had a minor power boost in September 2105 although it didn’t really need it.
+This engine had a minor power boost in September 2015 although it didn’t need it.

 Historically, 98 percent of buyers have chosen a diesel Prado.